 Once clinical groups are created the information is sent to nursing faculty, students, and clinical sites to prepare for the upcoming clinical experience.
 Students may not switch clinical sites with other students.
-Clinical experiences occur within approximately 45 miles or less of the KCC Battle Creek Campus.

 Nursing registration deadlines are set in advance of the start of all courses to provide clinical sites with the necessary notice that they need to create computer access and complete necessary clinical site processes.
 Students are notified of the registration deadline via e-mail.
 Any nursing student changing sections after that deadline will be required to return to the section they were registered in at the deadline.
 If students are not registered by the deadline, they will be placed into clinical groups and notified via e-mail of which course section they must register.
 (This does not apply to new incoming NURS141 students.
 See admissions packet for deadlines.)